mjhorn-personal/github-slideshow/_posts/0000-01-02-mjhorn-personal.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our GitHubteacher's slide!"
 ---
 **Elizabeth Warren** *2020* [https://shop.elizabethwarren.com/collections/drinkware/products/billionaire-tears-mug]
 Use the left arrow to go back!